 Demand management is one of the critical business processes for boosting revenues.
 Today, a large number of companies are focusing on developing the tools for this management.
 Two very important factors, namely customer retention, and company financial performance, largely depend on its management.
-As a result, the need to adhere to demand management best practices for improving the overall performance of the business for the end-to-end supply chain has increased.
-It also provides a solution for all the functions that are affected by the demand management process.
-But before digging deeper and explaining how to improve your demand management processes, let’s understand the concept of demand management.
+As a result, the need to adhere to best practices for improving the overall performance of the business for the end-to-end supply chain has increased.
+It also provides a solution for all the functions that are affected by the process.
+But before digging deeper and explaining how to improve your processes, let’s understand the concept of demand management.

 What is demand management?

 Demand management is not a statistical forecast, but it is a process that supports the objectives of an organization.
 It adheres to the tenets of best practices.
-It involves the review of demand projections using a method called “management by exception”.
+It involves the review of projections using a method called “management by exception”.
 It is the development, reporting, and finally publishing of appropriate metrics of error that reflect the perfect business environment.

 What are the core components of demand management?

 A good demand system must include the following components:

 - The engine of the statistical forecast that consists of both quantitative and rule-based methods

 - Management interaction that includes qualitative methods and management by exception